Forthing Jingyi X5: Second generation (Forthing Jingyi X5 II)

-This second generation Forthing Jingyi X5 was launched as a compact Crossover sport utility vehicle for China, it officially debuted during the 2016 Guangzhou Auto Show in November 2016.
+This second generation Forthing Jingyi X5 was launched as a for China, it officially debuted during the 2016 Guangzhou Auto Show in November 2016.
 The second generation Jingyi X5 is powered by the previously available 122hp 1.6 liter engine and a new 147hp 2.0 liter engine, while the 1.8 liter turbo engine option is cancelled.
 Gearbox options include a five-speed manual transmission or CVT.
 Prices ranges from 89,900 yuan to 122,900 yuan.